Skip to content

 Disabling Plugins

-Plugins can be disabled via environment variables:
+Resource plugins can be disabled via environment variables:

 Variable Effect

-SASE_DISABLE_PLUGIN_XPROMPTS Disable xprompt plugins only
+SASE_DISABLE_PLUGIN_XPROMPTS Disable xprompt/workflow resource plugins only

-SASE_DISABLE_PLUGIN_CONFIG Disable config plugins only
+SASE_DISABLE_PLUGIN_CONFIG Disable plugin default_config.yml resource loading only

 Writing a Plugin